Squeakrats/OBJLoader/README.md

   <script type="text/javascript" src="assets/Wolf.objjs"></script>
 }
 ```
-NOTE: Do not include OBJLoader.js (unless you really want to).
+-- Do not include OBJLoader.js (unless you really want to).

-NOTE: type is required since the file extension is not .js.
+-- type is required since the file extension is not .js.

 ####Step 3#####
 Use The Assets Immediately!